SummerTree/shaper/src/ExchangePlugin/doc/exportFeature.rst

 **TUI Command**:

-One cannot export entire PartSet into a single file from python interface, but it is possible to save Shaper session contents into a directory:
+It is not possible to export the entire PartSet into a single file using the Python interface, but the contents of a Shaper session can be saved into a directory:

 .. py:function:: ModelAPI_Session.save(FolderNameString, FilesList)